-Training of School Test Coordinators, Examiners, and test Proctors includes defining what constitutes an irregularity and/or security breach, citing examples of each, discussing the responsibility of certified personnel to report any such observations, and reviewing the procedure to follow in making reports.
+Training of school test coordinators, examiners, and test proctors includes defining what constitutes an irregularity and/or security breach, citing examples of each, discussing the responsibility of certified personnel to report any such observations, and reviewing the procedure to follow in making reports.
 Irregularity forms are made available for all assessments.
-Examiners and test Proctors are instructed to immediately report possible irregularities and security breaches to the STC who, in turn, must report to the System Testing Coordinator.
-The System Testing Coordinator will provide guidance to conducting an investigation of the incident which may include obtaining written narratives from all parties involved.
-Materials collected related to the investigation are gathered by the System Testing Coordinator.
-Irregularities and security breaches must be reported by the System Testing Coordinator, to the appropriate GA DOE Assessment Administration Division through the state survey portal.
-The System Testing Coordinator will follow the instructions of the DOE Assessment Specialist who will provide guidance in the investigation, suggest a course of action to respond to the irregularity and/or security breach, give instructions for recording the incident on the GA DOE secure portal, provide the appropriate codes if the incident is deemed to be an irregularity and/or requires the invalidation of an assessment, and make a recommendation for a report to the Professional Standards Commission, if appropriate.
-The Human Resources director handles all communications to the PSC and consequential personnel actions, as needed.
+Examiners and test proctors are instructed to immediately report possible irregularities and security breaches to the school test coordinator who, in turn, must report to the system testing coordinator.
+The system testing coordinator will provide guidance to conducting an investigation of the incident which may include obtaining written narratives from all parties involved.
+Materials collected related to the investigation are gathered by the system testing coordinator.
+Irregularities and security breaches must be reported by the system testing coordinator, to the appropriate GA DOE Assessment Administration Division through the state survey portal.
+The system testing coordinator will follow the instructions of the DOE Assessment Specialist who will provide guidance in the investigation, suggest a course of action to respond to the irregularity and/or security breach, give instructions for recording the incident on the GA DOE secure portal, provide the appropriate codes if the incident is deemed to be an irregularity and/or requires the invalidation of an assessment, and make a recommendation for a report to the Professional Standards Commission, if appropriate.
+The Human Resources Director handles all communications to the PSC and consequential personnel actions, as needed.